codefenix-ConChaos/ans2html/README.md

-**Description:**
+# ANSI-To-HTML Converter (ans2html.vbs)

+## Description:

-  This VBScript is for converting an ANSI file to a HTML file.
+  This VBScript reads an ANSI formatted file and renders it in HTML.
 Useful for displaying BBS door game scores on a website.

   It reads each character from a standard ANSI source file, and generates